CCulkins/CCulkins.github.io/readme.md

 ## Support and contact details

-_{If there are any questions, ideas or concerns, feel free to contact Cassandra Culkins at cassy.culkins@gmail.com}_
+_{If there are any questions, ideas or concerns, feel free to contact Cassandra Culkins on Github}_

 ## Technologies Used